hashicorp/packer/website/source/docs/builders/cloudstack.html.md

 -   `public_ip_address` (string) - The public IP address or it's ID used for connecting any provisioners to.
 If not provided, a temporary public IP address will be associated and released during the Packer run.

+-   `security_groups` (array of strings) - A list of security group IDs or names to associate the instance with.

 -   `ssh_agent_auth` (boolean) - If true, the local SSH agent will be used to authenticate connections to the source instance.
 No temporary keypair will